jianingfu/custom-hubs-template/README.md

 - `gulp`
 - The image file and json file will be in the `dest` folder.
 - add `export default` before the every first `{` in `atlas.json` and rename the file to `atlas.js`

+The basic logic is mapping different parts of a texture atlas to poster boards, when the carema position is close to on poster, replace the texture with a high resolution picture.

+### EventTree

+used twison *https://github.com/lazerwalker/twison* to convert Twine story format to JSON.
+The goal is to append each node with separate/independent animation, and users able to trigger events to go through the nodes according to the JSON data.